 How Public Service Loan Forgiveness Works

-You must meet your employer’s definition of working full time or work at least 30 hours per week, whichever is greater.
-Working part time at two or more qualifying employers at least 30 hours a week will also qualify you.
+You must meet your employer’s definition of working full-time, or work at least 30 hours per week, whichever is greater.
+Working part-time at two or more qualifying employers at least 30 hours a week will also qualify you.

-It takes 120 qualifying monthly payments to complete the PSLF program.
+You must make 120 qualifying monthly payments to complete the PSLF program.
 You must pay the full amount due no later than 15 days after the due date while working for a qualifying employer.